The National Blue Family Association has been in existence since 1982, when sixteen correspondents convened to organize it.

 We're looking for a few good women and men who want to shape the future of the NBFA, join the leadership team and help preserve our Blue connections and family histories.
 All that's required is an abiding interest in the NBFA!

 Send expressions of interest to Ted Blew at: email@example.com

 Check out David Cochran’s excellent ‘Tales of Blawenburg’ blog.
-Of special interest is his September 2020 post 'Blaws Come to the New World' providing a fascinating summary of Blauw roots in 17th century New Amsterdam.
+Of special interest is his September 2021 post 'Blaw's Mill' providing fascinating insights into Blauw roots in 18th century New Jersey.

 'John and Cora (Mecum) Blue Family Brief History', an excellent account written by Wayne Ullman in February 2021, follows this family from its origins in Pennsylvania to Illinois and beyond.

 Notes from the Past